ahf/peculium_core/doc/README.md

 Testing
 -------

-Peculium uses `EUnit` and `triq` for unit- and property-based testing.
+Peculium uses `EUnit` and `triq` for unit and property-based testing.
 To run the test suites use:

 ```